SuperKam91/bnn/forward_models/python_models/README.md

-# Forward propagation models built in keras or tensorflow
+# Forward propagation models built in keras, tensorflow and numpy